dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

 #### 12. Indent adjustment

-HBuilderX, Tab indentation is used by default, and the tab length is 4 spaces
+In HBuilderX, Tab indentation is used by default, and the tab size is 4 spaces.

-If you need to adjust the indent length, Adjust in [Tools-Settings].
+If you need to chnage the tab size, Adjust in [Tools-Settings].

 <img src="/static/snapshots/started_tutorial/ident_en.png" style="zoom: 45%;border:1px solid #eee;border-radius: 5px;" />

 If you don't like to use tabs and prefer to use spaces, you can also adjust them in the settings.
 Note that this adjustment is only converted to a space when the tab button is pressed in the editor, and it is still tab when formatted.

-To adjust the formatting settings, refer to the menu tool-plug-in configuration. hx supports several formatting plug-ins, and they all have their own configuration definition files.
+To adjust the formatting settings, refer to the menu tool -> plug-in configuration. hx supports several formatting plug-ins, and they all have their own configuration files.
 Please modify the settings according to the instructions in the plug-in configuration.

 <img src="/static/snapshots/started_tutorial/plugins-code-format.jpg" style="zoom: 80%;border:1px solid #eee;border-radius: 5px;" />